eosti/remote-stm32/server.md

 ## Troubleshooting ##

 Something not right?
-Start by reading the device logs at LOCATION to see what happened.
+Start by reading the device logs at `/tmp/stutil.log` to see what happened.

 **st-util doesn't start!**